-In view of this, Central Pollution Control Board (CPCB) has evolved the concept of Comprehensive Environmental Pollution Index (CEPI) during 2009-10 as a tool for comprehensive environmental assessment of prominent industrial clusters and formulation of remedial Action Plans for the identified critically polluted areas.
+The extent of pollution varies with the size of the industry, the nature of the industry, the type of products used and produced etc. In view of this, Central Pollution Control Board (CPCB) has evolved the concept of Comprehensive Environmental Pollution Index (CEPI) during 2009-10 as a tool for comprehensive environmental assessment of prominent industrial clusters and formulation of remedial Action Plans for the identified critically polluted areas.
+The index captures the various dimensions of environment including air, water and land.
+Comprehensive Environmental Pollution Index (CEPI), which is a rational number to characterize the environmental quality at a given location following the algorithm of source, pathway and receptor have been developed.
 Later-on proposals were received from the SPCBs, State Governments, and Industrial Associations and concerned Stake-holders for revisiting the criteria of assessment under CEPI concept.
 After careful examination and consideration of the suggestions of concerned stake-holders, it was decided to prepare the revised concept of CEPI by eliminating the subjective factors but retaining the factors which can be measured precisely.
 Hence, revised concept came into existence, which is termed as Revised CEPI Version 2016.

 The present report is also based on the revised CEPI version 2016.
 The results of the application of the Comprehensive Environmental Pollution Index (CEPI) to selected industrial clusters or areas are presented in this report.
 The main objective of the study is to identify polluted industrial clusters or areas in order to take concerted action and to centrally monitor them at the national level to improve the current status of their environmental components such as air and water quality data, ecological damage, and visual environmental conditions.
-A total of 88 industrial areas or clusters have been selected by the Central Pollution Control Board (CPCB) in consultation with the Ministry of Environment & Forests Government of India for the study.
-The index captures the various dimensions of environment including air, water and land.
-Comprehensive Environmental quality at a given location following the algorithm of source, pathway and receptor have been developed.
+For the study, Central Pollution Control Board (CPCB) has selected a total of 88 industrial areas or clusters in consultation with the Ministry of Environment & Forests Government of India.
+Out of these, 5 critically polluted industrial clusters namely Tarapur, Dombivali, Navi Mumbai, Aurangabad and Chandrapur, are identified and 3 severely polluted industrial clusters namely Pimpri-chinchwad, Nashik and Chembur from Maharashtra are added into this list.

 Nashik is a city in the northwest region of Maharashtra in India, and is the administrative headquarter of the Nashik District and Nashik Division.
 There is a Hindustan Aeronautics Limited aircraft manufacturing plant located 16 km from Nashik.
 The Currency Note Press and India Security Press are on Nashik Road, where Indian currency and government stamp papers are printed respectively.
 Nashik also has textile industry, e.g., carpet weaving in remote areas like Surgana Block, National Bank for Agriculture and Rural Development has selected Yeola Block for development of Paithani Cluster.
 To facilitate the export a container freight station was started at MIDC Ambad by the Central Government.
 Nashik has been described as "The Wine Capital of India" by Alok Chandra of Business Standard due to the numerous wineries located within the district.
-As of 2013, the Nashik region reportedly produces 10,000 tonnes of grapes per year.
-There are 22 wineries in Nashik, out of 46 wineries throughout India total.
-Nashik is home to several wine festivals, such as Sula Fest in the harvest season.